inf112-v20/Kokkene/Deliverables/ObligatoriskOppgave2.md

 The only thing is that we might have to prioritize having one more test coder.

 #####Kristoffer: Teamleader
-I feel like this role suits me because im not afraid to speak up when something is wrong or needs fixing.\
+I feel like this role suits me because i am not afraid to speak up when something is wrong or needs fixing.\
 I very much enjoy speaking in-front of people and have some control over what is happening.\
 my experience with this role so far is that it is more about being a part of every role of the team more so than controlling them.\
 People often like to do things their way, and im not going to tell them to do something else if it works fine.